 This probably isn’t the first time you’ve heard the concept.
 It’s something often touted by other personal development and productivity thought leaders like Tony Robbins.

-And while I completely agree with them on the benefits of this exercise, I recommend taking the process a step further and creating what I call a Personal Constitution.
+And while I completely agree with them, I recommend taking the process a step further and creating what I call a Personal Constitution.

 What is a Personal Constitution?

 When I say “personal constitution,” I’m being literal.
 I mean an actual constitution, like the constitution of the United States of America.

 Much like the Constitution helped shape the future of America, your personal constitution will help shape your future.
 Do for yourself what the founding fathers did for this country.